mshashoua/mshashoua.github.io/content/_index.md

 # **Michael Shashoua**

-## Principal Quantitative Modeler at Capital One
+## Data Scientist, Product Analytics at Facebook

 ### <br><br>**about:**

 I am an economist specializing in industrial organization with interests in marketing and applied econometrics.
+I am a Data Scientist in Product Analytics at Facebook.

-I am currently a Principal Quantitative Modeler at Capital One.
+I was previously a Principal Quantitative Modeler at Capital One.
+In 2019 I received my PhD in Economics from Rice University.

 My job market paper estimates the correlation of household advertising elasticities across various brands of chocolate and laundry detergent.
 It extends the dynamic panel methods of Arellano and Bond (1991) to allow time varying random coefficients that can be correlated with regressors (advertising exposure) and correlated across equations in a SUR (seemingly unrelated regressions) system.